 The HEMCO Configuration file is composed of several sections: Settings, Base Emissions, Scale Factors,, and Masks.

-An overview of the structure and key formats of the HEMCO configuration file can be found in Figure 2 of Lin et al. [[Lin et al., 2021]]:
+An overview of the structure and key formats of the HEMCO configuration file can be found in Figure 2 of Lin et al. [2021]:

 Settings

 Parameters and variables used by HEMCO are defined in between these comment lines: